addiscent/php-server-mon-sys/README.md

     https://en.wikipedia.org/wiki/Cron

 ##### Managing The _PHP Server Monitor_ Database
 The _PHP Server Monitor_ database is a _MySQL_ database.
-As such, it can be managed by using the appropriate MySQL-compatible software tools, such as a _mysql client_ program, or _phpMyAdmin_.
+As such, it can be managed by using the appropriate _MySQL-compatible_ software tools, such as a _mysql client_ program, or _phpMyAdmin_.
 Though the _PHP Server Monitor_ _MySQL_ _Docker_ container is local to the host, connections to the database server are made as if it is remote.
-Connections to remote MySQL servers are established using the server's IP address and a port number.
+Connections to remote _MySQL_ servers are established using the _MySQL_ server _Docker container's_ IP address and a port number.
 The default port address is _3306_.
 To discover the IP address of the server, use the following commands:

   $ docker ps -a